 But the threat to humankind, Wells realized, might come not only from some lower species which subsequently evolved to take our place.
 In The Time Machine, the "Coming Beast" is man himself, or at least a bestial form of Homo that, in the far future, has diverged from a gentler, feebler strain of humanity that represents the other extreme end-point of our development.
 Then again, perhaps the challenge to humanity would come from beyond the Earth and from a creature that was our intellectual superior.

-On April 4, 1896, Wells's article "Intelligence on Mars" appeared in the Saturday Review.
+On 4 April 1896, Wells's article "Intelligence on Mars" appeared in the Saturday Review.
 It begins by referring to a "luminous projection on the southern edge of the planet" seen by Javelle at Nice.
-The report of Javelle's sighting in Nature, some eighteen months earlier, had led to a flurry of speculation that the light was an attempt by Martians to signal to us (see Mars, changes on).
+The report of Javelle's sighting in Nature, some eighteen months earlier, had led to a flurry of speculation that the light was an attempt by Martians to signal to us.
 Wells went on in his article to ask what sentient life on Mars might be like.
 He was scornful of earlier suggestions that the inhabitants might resemble ourselves.

 No phase of anthropomorphism is more naive than the supposition of men on Mars.
 The place of such a conception in the world of thought is with the anthropomorphic cosmogonies and religions invented by the childish conceit of primitive man.

 The Martians, he concluded, "would be different from the creatures of earth, in form and function, in structure and in habit, different beyond the most bizarre imaginings of nightmare."
 A year later, he gave full reign to such speculation in The War of the Worlds.